camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 </userTask>
 ```

-### Use Scripts as Conditions
+# Use Scripts as Conditions

-As an alternative to expression language, camunda BPM allows you to use scripts as
+As an alternative to expression language, Camunda BPM allows you to use scripts as
 `conditionExpression` of conditional sequence flows.
 To do that, the `language` attribute of the
 `conditionExpression` element has to be set to the desired scripting language.
 The script source code
 is the text content of the element, as with expression language.
 Another way to specify the script
-source code is to define an external source as described in the [script source section](ref:#process-engine-scripting-script-source).
+source code is to define an external source as described in the [script source section]({{< relref "#script-source" >}}).

 The following example shows usage of scripts as conditions.
 The Groovy variable `status` is a
 process variable which is available inside the script.